 Diabetes and the Kidneys

 The kidneys filter waste products from the body and pass them out in the urine.
-This detoxifies the body and regulates water balance.
+This gets rid of toxins in the body and regulates its water balance.

-If blood glucose values have been persistently high over many years the membranes of the kidney may become leaky and no longer able to filter waste products as efficiently from the body.
+If blood glucose levels have been persistently high over many years, the membranes around the small blood vessels of the kidney may become leaky and no longer able to filter waste products as efficiently from the body.

-Urine Test: Carried out ideally on an early morning sample of urine.
-Usually urine only contains smaller amounts of protein.
+Urine test: An early morning sample of urine is best.
+Urine usually contains only small amounts of protein.
 If there are changes in the kidney function due to diabetes, more protein will be passed in the urine.

-Blood Test: This measures how well the body is filtering out waste products for example estimated Glomerular Filtration Rate (eGFR) or Creatinine level.
+Blood test: This measures how well the body is filtering out waste products.
+The usual tests for this are (1) estimated Glomerular Filtration Rate (eGFR) and (2) creatinine level.

-In the diabetes clinic you will be screened regularly to pick up early stages of diabetic kidney disease by urine and blood tests.
-If kidney damage is found, you will be given advice and treatment to protect the kidneys and prevent this getting worse.
+In the diabetes clinic you will be screened regularly to pick up early stages of diabetic kidney disease.
+This will be done through the urine and blood tests explained above.
+If kidney damage is found, you will be given advice and treatment to protect the kidneys and prevent the damage from getting worse.

-A slight increase in urinary protein may be reversible by maintaining good blood sugar and blood pressure readings.
-A tablet called an Ace inhibitor e.g Ramipril, Captopril, Enalapril or an Angiotensin Receptor Blocker (ARB) e.g. Valsartan, Candesartan, Irbesartan, Losartan can also slow down the process.
+A slight increase in protein in your urine may be reversible by maintaining good blood glucose levels and normal blood pressure.
+Your doctor may also prescribe a type of medication called an ACE inhibitor (e.g. Ramipril, Captopril, Enalapril) or an ARB (e.g. Valsartan, Candesartan, Irbesartan, Losartan) which can also slow down the process.

-In a small number of cases, the kidney function can deteriorate and rarely dialysis may be necessary and kidney transplantation may be considered.
+In a small number of cases, kidney function can deteriorate.
+Dialysis may be necessary and a kidney transplant may have to be considered.